-While those baths have big marketing budgets and attract lots of international visitors, they're rarely frequented by Icelanders — who know that you can bathe in equally luxuriant hundred-degree water for a fraction of the price, albeit in simpler surroundings, at one of the country's many thermal swimming pools (sundlaug).
+While those baths have big marketing budgets and attract lots of international visitors, they're rarely frequented by Icelanders — who know that you can bathe in equally luxuriant 100°F water for a fraction of the price, albeit in simpler surroundings, at one of the country's many thermal swimming pools (sundlaug).
 Every community of even a few hundred people seems to have scraped together the funds for their own well-maintained pool complex, often with a (warm) lap pool and at least one or two smaller hot pools (called "hot pots").
-Many have a wide variety of different pools, saunas and steam rooms, and colorful waterslides for kids.
+Many have a wide variety of pools, saunas, steam rooms, and waterslides.
 In addition to being affordable, these provide a pleasantly authentic Icelandic experience, allowing you to rub elbows with Icelanders who come home from work or school, grab a towel, and head to the pool.
 (Not so long ago, it was common for Icelanders to live in apartments with no shower or bathtub — instead, they had an annual pass for the pool and went daily.)
-Various websites list Iceland's thermal pools, including Sundlaugar.is and Hot Pot Iceland.
+Various websites list Iceland's thermal pools, including Sundlaugar.is.

 Of course, the big draw of Icelandic pools is their naturally steamy water, which is pumped right out of the ground.
 Even the lap pools stay at a warm temperature (around 85°F), while hot pots are in the 100°F range.
 Bigger pools have more facilities, which can be indoors, outdoors, or both.
 Very windy or cold weather makes indoor bathing attractive.
 But if it's not too bad out, there's something cozy about submerging yourself in hot water while the wind ruffles your hair and snowflakes settle on your nose.